 The purpose of this Voter’s Guide is to provide the public with a direct comparison of candidates’ responses to a series of general and local questions.
-The questions were developed jointly by the League of Women Voters and Indivisible WA-4 in an effort to reflect the values and concerns about our city councils, schools, ports and sheriffs common to most Tri-Citizens.
+The questions were developed by Indivisible WA-4, with input from other local individuals and groups, in an effort to reflect the values and concerns about our city councils, schools, ports and sheriffs common to most Tri-Citizens.
 The Voter Guide is meant to augment the information provided in the Benton County and Franklin County Voter Pamphlets, where candidates seldom address the same set of issues currently affecting our communities.

 Efforts were made to ensure that all candidates were provided with an opportunity to participate in this Voters Guide including emailing questionnaires to all candidates, and following up in person or with phone calls.
 Indivisible WA-4 used the email and phone contacts provided by the candidates when they registered to run for office.